WesH0use/AWS_Developer_Notes/Development.md

 **On-Demand Instances** - With On-Demand Instances, you pay for compute capacity by the second with no long-term commitments.
 You have full control over its lifecycle—you decide when to launch, stop, hibernate, start, reboot, or terminate it.
 Hardware isolation is not possible and on-demand has one of the costliest instance charges.

+# Security Groups

+Security Groups are **stateful**, **so allowing inbound traffic to the necessary ports enables the connection**.
+Network ACLs are **stateless, so you must allow both inbound and outbound traffic **
+To enable the connection to a service running on an instance, the associated network ACL must allow both inbound traffic on the port that the service is listening on as well as allow outbound traffic from ephemeral ports.
+When a client connects to a server, a random port from the ephemeral port range (1024-65535) becomes the client's source port.

+The designated ephemeral port then becomes the destination port for return traffic from the service, so outbound traffic from the ephemeral port must be allowed in the network ACL.

+By default, network ACLs allow all inbound and outbound traffic.
+If your network ACL is more restrictive, then you need to explicitly allow traffic from the ephemeral port range.

+If you accept traffic from the internet, then you also must establish a route through an internet gateway.
+If you accept traffic over VPN or AWS Direct Connect, then you must establish a route through a virtual private gateway.